Aagaarrd/socialgraphs/index.md

 ![Loglog degree distribution](loglog.png)

 Considering the degree of the characters throughout the entire series we see that Finn and Jake actually take a dip at around season 4-5.
 This is perhaps caused by the writers wanting to build up more characters and flesh those out such that they have more pieces to play with for plot.
-The lore of the show also becomes a much more integral part of the show from around season 4-5, so it would make sense to introduce and build characters around there.
+The lore of the show also becomes a much more integral part of the show from around season this time, so it would make sense to introduce and build characters around there.

+The notisable spike in season 9 is likely caused by the show focusing on serialised episode with a heavy reliance on "mini-series" where the same characters are sure to be present in a few episodes while interacting with a bunch of new characters.
 ![Normalized out-degree for each season](normalized_degree.png)

 ## Community detection

 Since there aren't any predefined communities in Adventure Time we have to be creative.
 This caused us to think about a group of characters with something very particular in common.
 The abundance of princesses in the show who each governs their respective kingdom.
 Do they form a community even though they don't necessarily interact all that much?

 To find out we use the Louvain community detection algorithm to find that, yes, there seems to be potential for a community.
 We plot the distribution of princesses in respect to their assigned community and find that there most certainly is a community present.

 ![Princess distribution in communties](princess_community.png)